Tailored Support

 Shaming by co-national peers

 International students often associate with others from their home country, and while this can provide support, anecdotal evidence suggests that co-national peer groups can also reinforce problematic practices such as homophobia, slut shaming and toxic masculinity.
-Such practices further shame and isolate international students, making them less likely to speak openly about relationship issues and seek support.
+Such practices further shame and isolate cross-border learners, making them less likely to speak openly about relationship issues and seek support.

 3.1 Supporting international students to develop healthy relationships